Arts and Culture

-Features on our favorites in books, music, film, and comedy.
+Features on our favorites in arts, culture, and community.

 Amid the upstate areas where vacationers flock, Saratoga Springs is a popular pick.
 To some, it is the home of horse racing, where folks dress in finery and peer over papers as determined steeds propel past.
 To others, it is a performing arts destination, and its annual New York City Ballet season the most anticipated event of them all.